tomasnunes/invasion/README.md

 If this application was meant to be extended in the future I would have used either [`https://github.com/spf13/cobra`](https://github.com/spf13/cobra) or [`https://github.com/urfave/cli`](https://github.com/urfave/cli).
-- For the connections between cities I decided to use maps, mapping the direction of the connection to the connected city, I believe it's more readable and intuitive, but it comes at an efficiency cost, using a fixed-sized array and mapping the directions to a number between 0-3 would be much more efficient although every city would have an array with size 4 even if the city doesn't have connections in all directions.
+- For the connections between cities I decided to use a fixed-size array `[maxDirections]*city`, another option would be a map, `map[direction]*city`, mapping the direction of the connection to the connected city.
+Using an array requires the allocation of a fixed amount of memory, even if the city doesn't have connections in all directions, but an array is way more efficient than the map.
-**TL;DR**: Change `ConnectedCities` to `[4]*City` instead of `map[Direction]*City` if the gain in time efficiency out-weights the loss in readability.
+**TL;DR**: Could change `connectedCities` to `map[direction]*city` if the gain in memory out-weights the loss in efficiency.
 - If crypto-level randomness was required I would have used `crypto/rand` instead of `math/rand`.
 The latter is enough for the required use cases and much more efficient.